mdonegan91/Social-Media/README.md

 **MIT License**

-Copyright (c) 2022 Aitana Shough, Anton Ch, and Alex Johnson
+Copyright (c) 2022 Molly Donegan, Brishna Bakshev, and John Lenz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal